Early Life and Education

 Philanthropy

-Phillip Ruffin is also known for his philanthropic work.
-He has funded an organic food and learning initiative at the Alexander Dawson School at Rainbow Mountain.
+Phil Ruffin is involved in philanthropic work.
+He has funded an organic food and learning initiative at the Alexander Dawson School at Rainbow Mountain, where his two youngest children attend.